 If you have the appropriate license, you can also view full library usage details for a particular application:

-- 1. Under Applications, select a specific application to see the details view. - 2.
-Select the Libraries tab for the application. - 3.
+- 1. Under Applications, select a specific application to see the details view. - Select the Libraries tab for the application. - 3.
 Select the usage counts for a specific library.
-This opens a details panel.
+This opens an overview and usage panel.